lupyuen/lupyuen.github.io/src/lte.md

 -   [__"Handle USB Interrupt"__](https://github.com/lupyuen/pinephone-nuttx-usb#handle-usb-interrupt)

-But somehow the LTE Modem __isn't triggering any USB Interrupts__ 13 seconds after startup...
+But somehow the LTE Modem __isn't triggering any USB Interrupts__ (13 seconds after startup)...

 Which __fails the enumeration__ of USB Devices (like the LTE Modem).
 And we can't connect to the USB Interface of the LTE Modem.

-(Maybe something else in the USB Controller needs to be powered up?)
+(Maybe something else in the USB Controller needs to be configured or powered up?)

 Stay tuned for updates on UART and USB Testing!